Professional rat control throughout Reading, Wokingham and Woodley

 Another noticeable sign that there are rats in your house will be their droppings which are around 12mm in length and taper to a point at both ends, these give off a noticeably stale odour and rats leave around 40 droppings a day.
 In confined places like lofts, sheds, under floorboards and outbuildings along with the faeces, rat urine gives off a strong sharp odour and this can be overpowering.

-Signs of rats:
+Signs of a rat infestation:

 Gnawing on wooden items like roof joists and skirting boards